 Thermal imaging has a wide variety of applications.
-It is used in medicine, construction, archeology, surveillance, and hunting.
+It is used in medicine, construction, archaeology, surveillance, and hunting.
 In hunting, thermal imaging is used in the form of four different devices – scopes, monoculars, binoculars, and bi-oculars.

 Thermal imaging scopes are attached to guns and their primary purpose is to help you aim and shoot at your target in darkness.
 You may be able to use scopes for spotting targets in a tight spot but it will be very inconvenient and difficult because their field of view is very small.

 Monoculars, binoculars, and bi-oculars are all used for spotting targets in the dark and their efficiency varies greatly.
 The primary difference between these three types of spotting devices is their design.
 Monoculars and bi-oculars have one objective lens each while binoculars have two.
-In terms of eye pieces, bi-oculars and binoculars have two each, while monoculars just have one.
+In terms of eye pieces, bi-oculars and binoculars have two each, while monoculars have just have one.